 This MBA Program builds from the strong undergraduate program in business administration.
-The program is open to students with undergraduate majors in any area (assuming passage of four appropriate prerequisites for non-business majors).
-Students should be able to complete the program in two years of evening and/or online classes, assuming good progress at the rate of two courses per semester over three semesters per year.
+The program is open to students with undergraduate majors in any area.
+Students should be able to complete the program in two years of campus-based classes or one year of online classes.
 MBA courses are offered in a variety of delivery models.